IMTtugraz/PyQMRI/README.md

 ```
 mbpq -h
 ```
-or by fewing the documentation in of mbpq.mbpq in python.
+or by fewing the documentation of mbpq.mbpq in python.

 Limitations and known Issues:
 -------------------------